JetBrains/kotlin-web-site/docs/reference/control-flow.md

   * has a member- or extension-function `next()`, and
   * has a member- or extension-function `hasNext()` that returns `Boolean`.

+All of these three functions need to be marked as `operator`.

 If you want to iterate through an array or a list with an index, you can do it this way:

 ``` kotlin